 \subsubsection{Inclusion and Exclusion Criteria}

 We defined the inclusion and exclusion criteria to be applied to the title and abstract (T/A), the full text (F), or both cases (All), as reported in Table~\ref{tab:Criteria}.

-We only included a paper that specifically uses LLM or GenAI for Software architecture (T/A), defined these terms (F), reported causes or factors of this phenomenon (F), proposed approaches or tools for their measurement (F), and recommended any techniques or approaches for remediation (F).
+We only included a paper that specifically uses LLM or GenAI for Software architecture (T/A), defines these terms (F), reports causes or factors of this phenomenon (F), proposes approaches or tools for their measurement (F), and recommends any techniques or approaches for remediation (F).

 In the exclusion criteria, we excluded a paper that was not written in English (T/A), was duplicated, or had an extension already included in the review (T/A), they were beyond the scope (All), or was not accessible by an institution (T/A).